uwfiberlab/field_das/README.md

 This repository can be used on the field to perform low-volume DAS noise cross correlations, basic visualization, and spectral statistics for quality control.

-It will use NoisePy4DAS.

 /src	: general scripts

-/harper	: notebooks from Harper Adams deployment
+/harper	: notebooks from Harper Adams deployment (England 03/2023)

+/joesfield	: notebooks from Joe's deployment (England 03/2023)

+/homer: notebooks for the GCI DAS experiment (07/2023 - updated 01/2024)